BryanWilhite/Blog/presentation/entry/2013/2013-01-13-menuitemdatum-namevaluepair-and-chartdatapoints.md

 ## Why convert a NameValuePair into a Dictionary?
 It’s a XAML thing…

 To me, this XAML binding is very unusual but very useful: `Text = "{Binding FieldNames[MyCustomFieldName]}"`.
 This binding declares that there is a property within `DataContext` called `FieldNames` with a key called `MyCustomFieldName`.
-This `FieldNames` property is a `Dictionary&lt;string, string&gt;`.
+This `FieldNames` property is a `Dictionary<string, string>`.

-I continually have forgotten since the release of <acronym title="Windows Communication Foundation">WCF</acronym> in 2007 that `Dictionary&lt;TKey, TValue&gt;` cannot be sent over the wire.
-I assume without being informed that `KeyedCollection&lt;TKey, TItem&gt;` was developed to address this issue (poorly—[because](http://msdn.microsoft.com/en-us/library/ms132438.aspx) “…unlike dictionaries, an element of `KeyedCollection&lt;TKey, TItem&gt;` is not a key/value pair; instead, the entire element is the value and the key is embedded within the value.”).
+I continually have forgotten since the release of <acronym title="Windows Communication Foundation">WCF</acronym> in 2007 that `Dictionary<TKey, TValue>` cannot be sent over the wire.
+I assume without being informed that `KeyedCollection<TKey, TItem>` was developed to address this issue (poorly—[because](http://msdn.microsoft.com/en-us/library/ms132438.aspx) “…unlike dictionaries, an element of `KeyedCollection<TKey, TItem>` is not a key/value pair; instead, the entire element is the value and the key is embedded within the value.”).

-My Band-Aid is to convert a set of `NameValuePair` into `Dictionary&lt;string, string&gt;` with an extension method.
-This is one way to address the problem of RIA Services lack of support for serializing `Dictionary&lt;T&gt;`.
+My Band-Aid is to convert a set of `NameValuePair` into `Dictionary<string, string>` with an extension method.
+This is one way to address the problem of RIA Services lack of support for serializing `Dictionary<T>`.
 Once we have a Dictionary it can be bound to directly—in <acronym title="Extensible Application Markup Language">XAML</acronym>.

 @[BryanWilhite](https://twitter.com/BryanWilhite)